prashunchitkr/basic-python-training/SYLLABUS.md

 - Using modules and packages
 - The PYPI
-- Importing packages in a code (Relative and Absolute inports)
+- Importing packages in a code (Relative and Absolute imports)
 - Managing external modules through pip
   - Installing modules
-  - Importing external modules in program
+  - Importing external modules in programs

 ## Day 9